By: Chris ⎜ Last updated

 Søstrene Hagelin

-In 1929, two sisters from Sogndal, Elna and Gudrun Hagelin, opened a fish food shop in Bergen.
-Their fiskekaker (fish cakes) became so well known that King Olav V had them delivered to Gamlehaugen, the royal residence in Bergen, whenever he was in town.
-The Norwegian embassy in Paris received weekly shipments.
+In 1929, two sisters from Sogndal, Elna and Gudrun Hagelin, opened a seafood shop in Bergen.
+Their fiskekaker (fish cakes) became so well known that King Olav V had them delivered to Gamlehaugen, the royal residence in Bergen, whenever he was in town, and the Norwegian embassy in Paris received weekly shipments.

-The recipes haven't changed.
+The recipes haven't changed since opening.
 The fish cakes are still made from fresh haddock fillet, mildly spiced, pressed into their distinctive heart shapes.
-Bite into one and the texture is somewhere between a dumpling and a light fritter, delicate and slightly springy, not dense.
-The fish soup is rich, creamy, and absurdly cheap by Bergen standards.
+Bite into one and the texture is somewhere between a dumpling and a light fritter, delicate and slightly springy.
+The fish soup is rich, creamy, and a steal by Bergen standards.

-Do what locals do: grab a warm fish cake wrapped in a napkin and eat it while walking through the city centre.
+If you can't find a seat, do what locals do: grab a warm fish cake wrapped in a napkin and eat it while walking through the city.
 In summer, they sometimes set up a trolley outside selling hot soup and fish cakes for takeaway.

 Enhjørningen

 The building on Bredsgården dates to the early Middle Ages.
-The floors genuinely slant.
-The timber walls have stood for centuries, and the dining room on the upper floor has been restored to its 18th-century condition, when a Hanseatic merchant used the narrow building as both living quarters and warehouse.
-The candlelight catches the crooked ceiling beams.
-The whole room tilts slightly to the left.
+The timber walls have stood for centuries, and the dining room on the upper floor has been restored to its 18th-century condition, when a Hanseatic merchant used the narrow building as both living quarters and warehouse, and the whole room tilts slightly to the left.

-The menu is more or less seafood only, maybe a couple of meat dishes.
+The menu is more or less seafood only, with maybe a couple of meat dishes.
 The mussel soup is the signature, rich and warming with curry, garlic, and saffron.
-The catch of the day changes based on what comes in fresh.
-The bacalao is a classic rendition, salty and tomatoey.
+The catch of the day changes based on what has come in earlier in the day.
 The wine list is extensive and more reasonably priced than you'd expect for the location.

 It's a la carte, so you can eat for as little as a couple of hundred kroner or push well past 1,000.
-The sister restaurant To Kokker, run by the same group, offers a set tasting menu if you'd rather not choose.
+The sister restaurant To Kokker, run by the same group, offers a set tasting menu if you rather prefer that.

 Marg & Bein

-Marg & Bein is ten minutes on foot from the tourist centre, near the University Museum on Fosswinckels Gate 18.
-The neighbourhood is residential and quiet, and the food is great, which is exactly why locals eat here instead of on Bryggen.
+Marg & Bein is ten minutes on foot from the tourist centre, near the University Museum.
+The neighbourhood is residential and quiet, and the food is great, which is why locals eat here instead of on Bryggen.

-The kitchen works nose-to-tail, using every part of the animal.
+The kitchen works with the whole animal, nose-to-tail.
 The braised ox cheeks are the signature.
 Cooked low and slow until they're spoon-tender, served over creamy potato mash with root vegetables.
 The roasted bone marrow starter arrives bubbling in the split bone, rich and fatty, scraped onto sourdough with cornichons and red beet.
-The menu changes frequently based on seasonal availability, but the ox cheeks appear in some form most weeks.
+The menu changes frequently based on seasonal availability, but the ox cheeks appear most of the time.

 Order the sharing menu.
-It's the best way to try the range, and the portions are generous enough that two people will leave full.
-The natural wine list is well chosen, and the craft beer leans Norwegian.
+It's the best way to try the menu, and the portions are generous enough that you will leave full.